 Are you feeling lucky?
 If you’re ready to take your chances on the kind of excitement that a roll of the dice brings, then perhaps a casino vacation is in the cards for you.
-There are some amazing casino destinations all around the world that offer thrilling gaming action, bright lights, fun nightlife, and great deals on accommodations.
+There are some amazing destinations around the world that offer thrilling gaming action, bright lights, fun nightlife, and access to luxury casino resorts.

 These places offer plenty of slot machines and felt tables with poker, blackjack, and roulette games.
 But they also have plenty of things to see and do outside the casino too, which is essential if you’re traveling with someone who doesn’t share your passion for high stakes and big risks.

-We’ve taken the chance out of travel planning, because here are 12 of the top travel destinations with the best casinos.
+We’ve taken the chance out of travel planning because here are some of the top travel destinations with the best casinos.

 Las Vegas, Nevada

 Las Vegas is the mecca for gambling enthusiasts, with so many casinos it would be impossible to visit them all in just one trip.
 There’s excitement in the air as you walk among the neon lights and feel the energy of the hopeful crowds around you.
 There are lots of live entertainment shows, concerts, nightclubs, high-end restaurants, and all-you-can-eat buffets here too.
-As long as you don’t lose everything you came with, Vegas can be a very budget friendly destination.
-With frequent and affordable flights and discounted accommodations, you can put down what you saved at your favorite casino here.
-Some of the many famous casinos in Vegas include Caesar’s Palace, Mandalay Bay, The Venetian, MGM Grand, and Treasure Island.
+As long as you don’t lose everything you came with, Vegas can be a very budget-friendly destination.
+With a wide array of hotel options, you can put down what you saved at your favorite casino here.
+Some of the many casinos in Vegas include Caesar’s Palace, Mandalay Bay, The Venetian, MGM Grand, and Treasure Island.

 Macau has been compared to Monte Carlo, which is another amazing casino destination.
 There are long stretches of casinos here, which makes Macau the top casino destination in all of Asia.
 Casinos are the backbone of Macau’s tourist economy, and famous ones include Macau Palace Casino, Lisboa Casino, and Galaxy Waldo Casino.
 This is also a fun place to experience the nightlife scene because many of the shops, restaurants, and casinos are open 24 hours a day.
 Take some time to wander around the city’s winding streets, the main square known as Largo do Senado, and along the waterfront avenues near Nam Van or Outer Harbor.
 Golf, go-karting, horse and greyhound racing, amusement attractions at Fisherman’s Wharf, and the Rua S. Domingo street lined with bars and also popular here.

 Another huge place in the U.S. for casinos is Atlantic City, which also offers great deals to tourists for accommodations.
-This town has a fun boardwalk to stroll along and plenty of fine dining restaurants to indulge on your casino vacation.
-One of the most popular and highly rated casinos here to visit is the Borgata Hotel Casino & Spa, as well as Trump’s Taj Mahal and Bally’s Grand.
+This town has lots to see and do outside of the casinos, including a fun boardwalk to stroll along and plenty of fine dining restaurants to indulge in your casino vacation.
+One of the most popular casinos is the Borgata Hotel Casino & Spa.

 Niagara Falls, New York and Ontario, Canada

-The stunning falls here take the win for top attraction, but the Niagara Falls area has also become known as a great casino destination.
+The stunning Niagara Falls takes the win for the top attraction in this area, but it has also become known as a great casino destination.
 Take the boat ride while wearing your poncho down by the falls, and then come back up to see the flashier side of Niagara.
 This is a unique place where you can cross over between the U.S. side and the Canadian side of the falls to experience casinos on both sides.
 Just bring your passport!
 Seneca Niagara Resort & Casino is on the U.S. side, and Casino Niagara and Fallsview Casino are on the Canadian side.

-Reno is sometimes considered to be Las Vegas’ smaller and younger sibling, but this Nevada town has plenty to offer for casino-lovers in its own right.
+Reno is sometimes considered to be the smaller and younger sibling of Las Vegas, but this Nevada town has plenty to offer for casino-lovers in its own right.
 In fact, Reno was more popular for its casinos before Las Vegas took over that top spot.
 It’s often more affordable to stay and play in Reno than in Vegas, and you don’t have to fight through as many tourist crowds here either.
 Reno is an easy drive from California, and there are lots of outdoor adventure activities nearby to check out once you’ve had your fill of the casino scene.

 Monte Carlo, Monaco